20 Great Part-Time Jobs for Retirees Who Aren’t Ready to Call It Quits

 Virtual assistants are independent contractors who offer business services virtually.
 Those services can include website management, website design, marketing assistance, social media postings, blog writing, email correspondence or any number of clerical duties that can be carried out with a computer and phone.
 This kind of work is often well-suited to flexible hours.

-As of this writing, ZipRecruiter showed more than 221,000 virtual assistant jobs, suggesting that a virtual assistant could make up to $60,000 a year, depending on the work required.
+As of this writing, Ziprecruiter indicated there were more than 174,000 virtual assistant jobs available and suggested that a virtual assistant could make up to $60,000 a year, depending on the work required.

 You are more likely to work on an hourly wage determined by your experience and amount of work you are required to perform.
 There are also job firms that provide virtual assistants; you can sign on with them and accept work as it is offered to you.